Untouchable number: Properties

 Unsolved problem in mathematics: Are there any odd untouchable numbers other than 5?

 The number 5 is believed to be the only odd untouchable number, but this has not been proven.
 It would follow from a slightly stronger version of the Goldbach conjecture, since the sum of the proper divisors of pq (with p, q distinct primes) is 1 + p + q.
 Thus, if a number n can be written as a sum of two distinct primes, then n + 1 is not an untouchable number.
 It is expected that every even number larger than 6 is a sum of two distinct primes, so probably no odd number larger than 7 is an untouchable number, and $1=\sigma(2)-2$, $3=\sigma(4)-4$, $7=\sigma(8)-8$, so only 5 can be an odd untouchable number.
 Thus it appears that besides 2 and 5, all untouchable numbers are composite numbers (since except 2, all even numbers are composite).
 No perfect number is untouchable, since, at the very least, it can be expressed as the sum of its own proper divisors.
 Similarly, none of the amicable numbers or sociable numbers are untouchable.
 Also, none of the Mersenne numbers are untouchable, since M_{n} = 2^{n} − 1 is equal to the sum of the proper divisors of 2^{n}.

-No untouchable number is one more than a prime number, since if p is prime, then the sum of the proper divisors of p^{2} is p + 1.
-Also, no untouchable number is three more than a prime number, except 5, since if p is an odd prime then the sum of the proper divisors of 2p is p + 3.
+No untouchable number is 1 more than a prime number, since if p is prime, then the sum of the proper divisors of p^{2} is p + 1.
+Also, no untouchable number is 3 more than a prime number, except 5, since if p is an odd prime then the sum of the proper divisors of 2p is p + 3.

 Infinitude

 There are infinitely many untouchable numbers, a fact that was proven by Paul Erdős.
-According to Chen & Zhao, their natural density is at least d > 0.06.
+According to Chen and Zhao, their natural density is at least d > 0.06.